Panoramax: Images

-In April 2024, 284 contributors took part, including citizen volunteers, companies (Suez & Véolia) and local communities such as Greater Lyon, Strasbourg.
+Panoramax accepts both 360-degree and flat photos, which are usually submitted as part of a sequence showing progression along an outdoor route.
+As of May 24, 2026, over 105 million images have been added by more than 2100 contributors across 12 instances.

-Open source & data
+Open licensing

-All components of the Panoramax infrastructure are openly licensed.
-Furthermore, images published using the software are openly licensed and allow the free re-use of the images, unlike proprietary projects such as Google Street View, which are controlled by Google and thus largely prevent the re-use of images.
+Images hosted and published using the software are openly licensed and allow the free re-use of the images, unlike proprietary projects such as Google Street View, which are controlled by Google and thus largely prevent the re-use of images.

-Images are hosted and published under open licenses.
-The Panoramax instance of OSM France publishes images under a Creative Commons BY-SA 4.0, with an added authorization to generate non-photographic data under an open database license (ODbL).
+Images can be published under various open licenses.
+The OSM France instance uses Creative Commons BY-SA 4.0, with an added authorization to generate non-photographic data under an open database license (ODbL).
 The French IGN instance publishes images using the etalab-2.0 license ("Licence Ouverte").